iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md

 }
 ```

-## `BIP32Path`
-[BIP32Path]: #BIP32Path

-A valid BIP32 path.
-The field is omitted.
-Users can create from a String like `m/0'/0'/1'` for example.

 ## `Address`
 [Address]: #Address

-An address is an enum which could be either Ed25519 format or the legacy WOTS.
+An Ed25519 address is encoded in Bech32 or hex.
 Users can create from a correct fixed length bytes.

 ## `Milestone`
 [Milestone]: #Milestone